RLuckom/exploranda-core/README.md

         formatter: ({kinesisNames}) => kinesisNames
       }
     }
+  },
+  bucketContents: {
+    accessSchema: listBucket,
+    params: {
+      apiConfig: {value: apiConfig},
+      Bucket: {
+        input: 'bucketName'
+        formatter: ({bucketName}) => bucketName
       }
+    }
+  },
 };
 ```

-This object specifies two pieces of data: an array of AWS Kinesis Stream names and an array
+This object specifies three pieces of data: an array of AWS Kinesis Stream names and an array
-of Kinesis Stream objects returned from the AWS API.
+of Kinesis Stream objects returned from the AWS API, plus the listing of a bucket specified as input.

 Each dependency defines some attributes: